 Too Much Tricep Isolation

 Triceps are already worked hard during pressing.
-2-4 direct sets are enough; more can lead to overtraining and elbow issues.
+A modest amount of direct work (2-6 sets depending on your pressing volume) is usually plenty — more can lead to unnecessary fatigue and elbow irritation.

 Ego Lifting on Compounds

-Using weight you can't control leads to injury and poor muscle activation.
+Using weight you can't control increases injury risk and usually makes the target muscles work worse.
 Use a weight you can control with good form.